Battle of Tippermuir: Order of battle and deployments

-The two armies deployed on the relatively flat ground at Tippermuir, three miles outside of Perth.
-On the Covenanters' side, Lord Elcho commanded the right wing of cavalry, Tullibardine commanded the centre, made up of infantry, and the left flank of cavalry was given over to Sir James Scott of Rossie, the only veteran soldier present in the Covenant army that day.
+The two armies deployed on the relatively flat ground at Tippermuir (modern day Tibbermore) around three miles outside of Perth.
+On the Covenanters' side, Lord Elcho commanded the right wing of cavalry, Tullibardine commanded the centre, made up of infantry, and the left flank of cavalry was given over to Sir James Scott of Rossie; Rossie was the only veteran soldier present in the Covenant army that day.
 Montrose put Lord Kilpont and his 400 levies on the left, directly in front of Elcho, along with the Keppoch MacDonalds.
-Montrose commanded the right wing, made up of Inchbrackie's Athollmen, himself: in the centre he placed the Irish under Mac Colla, backed with the Badenoch men.
-According to Ruthven, Montrose drew up his troops in a line only three deep, outflanking Elcho's front, though it seems likely the Royalist centre was kept a more conventional six lines deep.
+Montrose himself commanded the right wing, made up of Inchbrakie's Graham regiment and the Athollmen: in the centre he placed the Irish under Mac Colla, backed with the Badenoch men.
+According to Ruthven, Montrose drew up his troops in a line only three deep, outflanking Elcho's front, though it is possible that the Royalist centre was kept a more conventional six lines deep.

 Again according to the traditional historiography of the battle, the battle cry of Elcho's force was said to have been "Jesus and no quarter!"
 Montrose's Irish troops were said to have been reduced to a single round of ammunition each, and Montrose is supposed to have delivered a speech saying: "Gentlemen: it is true you have no arms; your enemy, however, to all appearance, have plenty.
 My advice to you therefore is that as there happens to be a great abundance of stones upon this moor, every man should provide himself, in the first place, with as stout a one as he can manage, rush up to the first Covenanter he meets, beat out his brains, take his sword, and then I believe he will be at no loss how to proceed!"
 Another version of the speech runs "Be sparing of your powder, we have none to throw away.
 Let not a musket be fired except in the very face of the enemy.
 Give but a single discharge, and then at them with the claymore, in the name of God and the King".